FAQs

 I offer both virtual and in-person sessions, depending on your preference and availability.

-In-person sessions are held on Wednesdays and Thursdays in my lower Manhattan office (located near the Fulton train station).
+In-person sessions are held on Wednesdays and Thursdays in my lower Manhattan office, located near the Fulton Street subway stop (A, C, 2, 3, 4, 5, J, Z trains).

 How often will we meet?